Aaronnnpf/restaurant-project/README.md

  ## Design

  ### Colour Scheme
- * The main colour scheme i went for on the project was a Very Light Cyan, White and Black.
+ * The main colour scheme i went for on the project was a Light Cyan, White and Black.
  * Black #000000
  * Light Cyan #E0FFFF
  * White #ffffff